zhubonan/res2desc/README.md

 ## Limitations

-* Not able to output to STDOUT at the moment
+* Only SOAP is implemented at the moment
-* Fast reader may be used for the `res` files to create `quippy.Atoms` objects directly.
+* Filtering species is not avaliable for now
+* Descripters are only computed once all files are read, this could cause problems for large number of input structures

 ## TODO

-* Add support of  DScribe library
 * Allow computing more types of descriptors other than SOAP
+* Allow buffering input structures and avoid stressing the memory